FlawlessNa/Legends/README.md

   - Generic Error handling for data attributes not updating properly (ex: minimap data, etc)

 ### Inputs
-- [ ] Change SharedResources to remove ununused methods
+- [ ] Change SharedResources to remove un-unused methods
   - Instead, add decorator method ensuring that the focus lock is only acquired within the MainProcess and nothing else

 ### Pathing